List of Mrs. Brown's Boys characters: Mark Brown

 Mark Brown is the eldest Brown child, the husband to Betty and the father to Bono.

-Mark became the head of the family aged twenty-six, when his father suddenly died.
-He is the quietest too, often coaxed into things by his wife.
-He was born on his parents' wedding day; Agnes's water broke just after the couple said 'I do'.
+Mark became the head of the family aged twenty-six, when his father died suddenly.
+He is the quietest too, often being coaxed into things by his wife.
+He was born on his parents' wedding day; Agnes's waters broke just after the couple said 'I do'.
 He was offered a promotion at work, but turned it down.
-The subsequent result was that Betty kicked him out and he turned up at his mother's house, depressed and tired.
-He turned down the job because, despite attending school for eight years and not even missing a single day, he did not learn to read or write.
-Agnes, feeling guilty, blamed herself until Cathy pointed out that if in eight years he failed to learn, it was the teachers fault.
+The result was that Betty kicked him out and he turned up at his mother's house, feeling depressed and tired.
+He turned down the job because, despite attending school for eight years and not even missing one single day, he did not learn to read or write.
+Agnes, feeling guilty, blamed herself until Cathy pointed out that if in eight years that he failed to learn, it was the teachers' fault.
 The problem is resolved when Betty says that she is determined to teach him.

-Later on, there was no work going in the carpenter world, and Mark was made redundant.
-He and Betty had no other choice than to move from Finglas to Australia.
+Later on, there was no work going in the carpentry world, and Mark was made redundant.
+He and Betty had no choice other than to move from Finglas to Australia.
 Mark was reluctant to tell his mother, but Betty forced him to.
-Although putting on a brave face, it mortified Agnes, who sat silent for the rest of the day.
-The visas for the three came through, and Agnes found it even harder.
-However, Betty asked Cathy to print something at work for her.
-Cathy did so and soon, Mark found himself with more work than he could handle.
-The sheets that were photocopied turned out to be leaflets, which Betty posted through letterboxes.
+Although putting on a brave face, Agnes was mortified, sitting silent for the rest of the day.
+When the visas for the three came through, Agnes found it even harder.
+However, Betty asked Cathy to print something at work for her; Cathy did so and soon, Mark found himself with more work than he could handle.
+The sheets that were photocopied turned out to be promotional leaflets, which Betty posted through some letterboxes.
 The family did not emigrate to Australia, and the couple let their son Bono – Agnes's favourite relative – break the good news.

-Mark would have moved to England, if Trevor stayed at the Brown Residence instead of going to Africa.
+Mark would have moved to England if Trevor had stayed at the Brown Residence instead of going to Africa.
+In the 2025 series of the show, Mark has been wearing glasses.

-Mark and Betty are much more well-off than the other family members.
+For Mark and Betty, they are much more well-off than the other family members.